The Centre (Livingston): Phase Two

 It was decided that a second phase would be built onto the existing frontage of the centre and would incorporate a purpose-built supermarket and feature two twin towers one on the front entrance elevation and the other on the side entrance where the new supermarket would be.
 Phase two opened in 1995 and had bigger well known names such as Iceland, Vodafone and Boots to name but a few.

 Phase Three

-The latest extension to the centre in 2008 sees a whole new concept for the now 30-year-old centre, the new addon which was code named The Elements tied in what would be seen as many different elements to give the illusion and overall feel of being outside but yet still being indoors.
-To achieve this they built a very high glass roof to cover a very widened pathway which felt like a shopping precinct with grey slate like tiles to finish off the effect.
+The latest extension to the centre came in 2008, A high glass roof was positioned over a widened footpath to create the illusion of an outdoor shopping precinct.
+This area was codenamed the elements in the sense that it combined outdoor and indoor elements.

 The Elements opened in 2008 and is home to names such as River Island, Next and Marks & Spencer.